 - 6.8.20 SuDS can provide the ideal opportunity to bring urban wetlands and other wildlife-friendly green spaces into towns and cities.
 They can be linked with existing habitats to create blue and green corridors whilst providing an amenity and education resource for the community. - 6.8.21 Where possible, existing habitats should be retained and incorporated into the landscape design.
 SuDS features are likely to have greater species diversity if existing habitats are within dispersal distance for plants, invertebrates and amphibians.
 It should however be noted that existing wetlands should not be incorporated into SuDS unless there is a guaranteed supply of clean water. - 6.8.22 An aim should be to create new habitats based on the ecological context and conditions of the site.
 Habitats and species objectives that contribute to local, regional and national biodiversity targets should be prioritised.
-Further information on local objectives can be found in local (BAPs).
-Guidance on maximising the biodiversity potential of SuDS can be found in the Royal Society for the Protection of Birds (RSPB) publication, Maximising the Potential for People and Wildlife.
+Specific guidance on maximising the biodiversity potential of SuDS can be found in the Royal Society for the Protection of Birds (RSPB) publication, 'Maximising the Potential for People and Wildlife'.